quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 It might seem that more regularization is always better, but that’s not necessarily the case.
 Decisions about regularization should take into account how spelling variations are operating in the input corpus, and should consider where original spellings and word usages might have implications for the interpretations that can be drawn from models trained on a corpus.
 For example, a collection might contain deliberate archaisms that are connected with poetic voice, which would be flattened in the regularized text.
 Nevertheless, regularization is worth considering, particularly for projects invested in exploring language usage over time: it might not be important whether the spelling is queen, quean, or queene, for a project studying discourse around queenship within a broad chronological frame.
 Some researchers, for example Cordell (2017) and Rawson and Muñoz (2019) advocate for more embracing of noise, emphasizing that textual noise can also be useful for some research.
 For this reason, "the cleaner the better" isn't necessarily the best approach depending on the types of questions you are asking of your data.

 Regardless of how a project approaches more extensive regularizations, it is generally useful to lowercase all of the words in the input corpus and remove most punctuation.
 Projects can also make decisions about how to handle cases such as contractions, which might be treated as either one word or two, as well as commonly occurring word-pairings, such as olive oil, which can be tokenized so that the model will treat them as a single item.
 The code we include in this tutorial for cleaning text is a reasonable general-purpose starting point for cleaning English-language texts.

+In the code below, the function `clean_text()` uses regular expressions to "clean" our textual data.
+All this means is that the code is standardizing the format of the text (lower-casing, for example) and removing punctuation that may get in the way of the model's textual understanding.
+This process helps the model understand, for example, that "apple" and "Apple" are the same word.
+We also remove numbers from our textual data since we're only interested in words here.
+We end the function by checking that our cleaned data hasn't had any words removed that we actually need.
+We do this by making sure that the set of un-cleaned text data is the same length as the cleaned version.

 ```